google-ai-edge/mediapipe/mediapipe/docs/youtube_8m.md

-# Feature Extration and Model Inference for YouTube-8M Challenge
+# Feature Extraction and Model Inference for YouTube-8M Challenge

 MediaPipe is a useful and general framework for media processing that can assist with research, development, and deployment of ML models.
 This example focuses on